Ineffective payroll management and shoddy payroll systems can result in personal liability (including JAIL TIME) for non-compliance.

 Layoffs, pay cuts and an uncertain economy have left many organizations with fewer employees to do the work—often for the same or less money.
 Not all of those employees are handling it well.
-Here are a dozen ways you can deal with economy-induced employee stress and help your employees focus on their work:
+Here are nine ways you can deal with economy-induced employee stress and help your employees focus on their work:

 Q. We’re a nine-physician medical clinic, and we employ a salaried business manager.
 Her duties include personnel, hiring, firing and office work.
 We don’t give her comp time or overtime pay.
 If she takes a partial day off, she must use vacation time (paid time off).
 Are we handling this correctly?

 As the New Year approaches, it’s time to pull out your calendar and compare the paid holidays you’ve got planned with those of your HR counterparts across the nation.
 Most employers recently told SHRM that their 2010 schedules will look a lot like 2009’s—with one exception.